ktoan911/Chatbot-RAG/README.md

 - Chatbot has the ability to save context during the conversation to help avoid answering the wrong topic.
 You can delete the chat history and create a new chat with the chatbot via the button `Reset Conversation`.

+- After being consulted, customers can also press the button `Visit Website` to return to the store's website to continue purchasing.

 ## IV.
 Demo and Appplication

 This is demo of Phone Sale Assistant Chatbot:

 ![](Assets/VideoDemo.gif)

-You can try out the features of this chatbot [here](https://chatbot-phone-sale-assistant.streamlit.app/)
+You can try out the features of this chatbot [here](https://chatbot-phone-sale-assistant.streamlit.app/).\
 Try talking to it like a customer and see how it will help you!